carbonblack/cb-infoblox-connector/README.md

     ![Grid Configuration Editor](images/grid-properties-editor.png)

 4. Press the Save & Close button.
 5. Ensure that all DNS zones use Substitute A records (instead of NXDOMAIN) for their response type.
+*See the [Introduction](#introduction) above for more information on why A records are required for the Infoblox connector to correlate Carbon Black network connection events with the DNS events received from Infoblox.*

     ![Substitute A records](images/substitute-record.png)

 ### Connector Configuration

 You'll need to place a configuration file in the following location: `/etc/cb/integrations/infoblox/infoblox.conf`